hetu-script/hetu-script/docs/docs/en-US/guide/binding/README.md

 ## Json

 The HTStruct object in Dart code can be used like a map to get and set members by **[]** operator in Dart.
-And it has builtin method: toJson() and fromJson() on its root prototype in script.
+And it has builtin method: toJSON() and fromJSON() on its root prototype in script.
 So you can pass complex data set in this form between script and Dart.

 In script: